How To Do A One Arm Push Up

 What does the one arm push train, anyway?

-One Arm Push Ups Challenge Your Upper Body
+One Arm Push Ups Build Your Chest, Triceps, and Shoulders

 One Arm Push Ups Smash Your Core

-A push up is an already moving plan, which forces you to prevent extension, or arching of your lower back.
-When done correctly, push ups train your anterior core (rectus abdominis).
+A push-up is actually a moving plank.
+Each rep forces you to prevent extension or arching of your lower back.
+When done correctly, push-ups train your anterior core (rectus abdominis).

 A Step By Step Progression To Learning The One Arm Push Up